mwegter95/portfolio-generator/README.md

 # portfolio-generator

-This is module content from module 9 of U of MN Full Stack coding bootcamp
+Module 9 reading content, not the challenge.
+From module 9, U of MN Full Stack coding bootcamp